Skip to main content

 Describe infrastructure

-This section provides a sample infrastructure configuration that automates the deployment of a classic (shared-nothing) CelerData cluster on GCP to help you understand how you can work with the CelerData Cloud BYOC provider.
+This section provides a sample infrastructure configuration that automates the deployment of an elastic (shared-data) CelerData cluster on GCP to help you understand how you can work with the CelerData Cloud BYOC provider.
 It assumes that you have completed the preparations, configured the providers, and configured the GCP objects.

-To create a classic CelerData cluster, you need to declare the following resources, which represent the infrastructure to be built, in the .tf file (for example, main.tf) in which you have configured the providers and GCP objects.
+To create an elastic CelerData cluster, you need to declare the following resources, which represent the infrastructure to be built, in the .tf file (for example, main.tf) in which you have configured the providers and GCP objects.

 celerdatabyoc_gcp_data_credential